 - When the potatoes are fork tender, drain them in a colander set inside the sink.
-Dump the hot potatoes onto the mascarpone cheese, scrape the garlic and oil out of the skillet over the potatoes, and let sit for a minute or two to soften the cheese.
-In the meantime, heat the milk in the microwave until just before it begins to boil – about 45 seconds.
+Dump the hot potatoes onto the mascarpone cheese and let sit for a minute or two to soften the cheese.

-- If using a potato masher or whisk to mash the potatoes, add the milk and 1 tsp salt and pepper while mashing the potatoes.
+- If using a potato masher or whisk to mash the potatoes, add the milk and 1/4 tsp ground black pepper while mashing the potatoes.
 Mash to desired consistency; taste and add more salt and pepper if desired.

 To finish and serve:

-- When the beef is finished cooking, gently stir in the lemon juice and chopped parsley.
+- When the beef is finished cooking, gently stir in the chopped parsley.
 Taste and add more salt and pepper if desired.

 - Spoon some mashed potatoes on each plate and top with a chunk of beef and plenty of sauce.
 Serve with grated parmesan cheese if desired.